- On June 1, 2026

 Stop 6: Shopping at Harrods

 After your well-deserved tea break, it’s time to head to Harrods, one of the most iconic and luxurious department stores in London.
-Located in the upscale Knightsbridge district, Harrods is much more than just a shopping destination—it’s an experience.
+Located in the upscale Knightsbridge district, Harrods is much more than just a shopping destination.
+It’s an experience.

 Even if you don’t plan on buying anything, make sure to wander through the legendary Food Hall.
 From gourmet chocolates to premium cheeses, it’s a treat for all your senses.